Dr Leandro Sepulveda Ramirez

 Turning job seekers into job creators through entrepreneurship mentoring at Bharatiya Yuva Shakti Trust, India

 Sanyal, C., Haddock-Millar, J., Sepulveda Ramirez, L., Owen, R., Syrett, S. and Kaye, N. 2023.
 Turning job seekers into job creators through entrepreneurship mentoring at Bharatiya Yuva Shakti Trust, India. in: Cannio, S., Carvalho, C. and Yu, F. (ed.)
-Mentoring with a Coaching Attitude: International Corporate Mentorship that Works London, UK Open University.
+Mentoring with a Coaching Attitude: International Corporate Mentorship that Works London, UK Open University Press.

 Understanding the links between diversity and creativity as assessed in the boroughs of London